 If you’re an athlete, you may want to (strongly) consider adding squats to your strength training routine.

-We engage in squats, or some for of them, daily.
+Almost everyone engages in squats, or some for of them, daily.
 Where do you think the expression “pop a squat” comes from?
-When it comes to moving, if you don’t use it, your body will lose it, so to speak.
+When it comes to moving, if you don’t use it, your body will eventually lose it, so to speak.

 Your joints need to engage in a specific pattern on the regular to become proficient at it, and so back-squatting will help your ankle, knee, and hip joints get better acquainted with this movement pattern, which is a good thing if you don’t want to be stuck on the toilet in your 80’s.